cfpb/source-code-policy/practice.md

 It's also recommended to copy and paste [this paragraph for the end of your README](https://github.com/18F/open-source-policy/blob/master/README.md#public-domain) that sums up what's going on.

+### Accepting contributions from the public

+Any 18F project can accept open source contributions from the public.
+Contributors must agree to release their contributions into the international public domain.

+Projects can inform contributors of this agreement by copying the [`CONTRIBUTING.md`](CONTRIBUTING.md) file from this repo into new project repos, and copying the ["Public domain" section of this repo's README](README.md#public-domain) into the new project's README.

+Projects can **encourage public contributions** by creating open issues where public help would be especially welcome.
+A useful convention is to label those issues with `help wanted`.
+This helps potential contributors scan issues quickly, and helps [services](http://www.codeforamerica.org/geeks/civicissues) aggregate volunteer opportunities.

 ### Working in public